kostyaBoss/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 Mobile application will receive such updates if it has been subscribed to them previously.

-There is no changes expected on a protocol level.
+There are no changes expected on a protocol level.
 Just existing service Stop/Start sequences would be utilized.

 ![Sequence diagram](../assets/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle/Resolution_Switching.svg)